8 Ways to Build Brand Loyalty + Examples of Companies that Nailed It

 A 2019 retail study conducted by Yes Marketing found that more than 50% of consumers are willing to pay more for a product if it’s from a brand they trust.

-This confirms not only that it makes financial sense to continue investing in keeping your customers interested into your brand that you worked so hard to acquire in the first place, but also that they want you to.
+This confirms not only that it makes financial sense to continue investing in keeping your customers that you worked so hard to acquire in the first place, but also that they want you to.

 In this article, we’ll lead you into the basics of brand loyalty in marketing, outline some basic strategies to building brand loyalty, and look at some companies that have understood the importance of brand equity and brand loyalty.